-- Transfer applicants must have completed 30 academic semester units, 24 of which should be academic solid at the time of application. - If less than 30 solid academic semester units are available for transfer at the time of application, the admission evaluation will also include final high school transcripts. - Coursework considered for admission may differ from what coursework is actually transferable.
+- Transfer applicants must have completed 30 academic semester units, 24 of which should be academically solid at the time of application. - If less than 30 solid academic semester units are available for transfer at the time of application, the admission evaluation will also include final high school transcripts. - Coursework considered for admission may differ from what coursework is actually transferable. - To help you determine which units will transfer, students who have completed their application file may receive a transcript evaluation and degree audit from our Registrar's Office.

-- To help you determine which units will transfer, students who have completed their application file may receive a transcript evaluation and degree audit from our Registrar's Office. - Applied or PE transfer units will be utilized for General Education Electives only.
+- Applied or PE transfer units will be utilized for General Education Electives only. - No transfer credit allowed in a Certificate Program (Undergraduate Level or Graduate Level)